Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Kafka/ConfluentKafka/KafkaStream101.md

 Any time new event come in the stream side will make the update based on the value in the KTable side.
 KStream-KTable.
 KStream-GlobalKTable.
+Non-windowed joins.
+Inner - Only if both sides are available is a record emitted.
+Left-outer - The left side (KStream) always produces an output record Left-value + Right-value.
+Left-value+Null.
+Only the stream side drives the join - new records arriving to the table (right-side) dont result in outputting a join result.
+When stream get the value it will add the new value.
+GlobalKTable joins provide mechanism for determining the join-key from the Stream side key or value.
+KTables are timestamp driven but GlobalKTables ae bootstrapped - results in different join semantics.

 **Table-Table joins.**
 The output will be reflected in the table.